Demasoni Cichlid Care Guide: The Tiny Mbuna With a Giant Attitude

 Why are my Demasoni losing color?

-Color loss in Demasoni usually indicates stress.
+Color loss in Demasoni indicates stress.
 Common causes include poor water quality, bullying from tank mates, insufficient hiding spots, or an improper diet.
 Check your water parameters, ensure the tank has plenty of rockwork, and verify that no single fish is being singled out by aggressors.
-Subdominant males may also display paler colors as a sign of submission.
+Subdominant males will also display paler colors as a sign of submission.

 Are Demasoni good for beginners?